 Assess signs of paresthesia (numbness, tingling), and perform objective tests, including electroneuromyography and sensory testing to document any drug-related neuropathic changes.

 Monitor mood and personality changes, including depression, anxiety, memory loss, or other changes in behavior.
 Notify physician if these changes become problematic.

 Assess dizziness and drowsiness that might affect gait, balance, and other functional activities (See Appendix C).
 Report balance problems and functional limitations to the physician, and caution the patient and family/caregivers to guard against falls and trauma.

 Monitor excessive fatigue or weakness.
-Beta blockers often cause some degree of fatigue and weakness, but any sudden or severe change in muscle strength ...
+Beta blockers often cause some degree of fatigue and weakness, but any sudden ...